-Must-try: While the RMS Beauty Oil is a staple for many skincare fiends, I found this to be a little too rich and overpowering for everyday use, especially in Australian weather.
-The RMS highlighter, however, is a catch.
-Called "Luminizer" ($60 at Net-A-Porter) it's the ultimate glow-up offering a sheer, luminous glow using skin-loving organic oils.
-Shop it here.
+Must-try: While the RMS Beauty Oil ($139) is a staple for many skincare fiends, I think there are better oils out there at this price point.
+The RMS Luminizer highlighter ($62), however, is a catch.
+It's the ultimate glow-up offering a sheer, luminous glow using skin-loving organic oils.

-Launched in 2012, Bite Beauty's cult lipsticks are natural, organic, vegan, cruelty-free and gluten-free.
-They're a firm favourite with makeup fiends around the world for their creamy, long-wearing and hydrating formula—a formula that's packed with things like vitamin A and C-rich passionflower oil, coconut oil and sunflower seed wax.
+Launched in 2012, Bite Beauty's cult lipsticks are natural, organic, vegan, cruelty-free, and gluten-free.
+They're a firm favourite with makeup fiends around the world for their creamy, long-wearing, and hydrating formula—a formula that's packed with things like vitamin A and C-rich passionflower oil, coconut oil, and sunflower seed wax.
 Bite has since branched out into primer, foundation, liquid blush, mascara, and more—all well worth adding to your clean beauty arsenal.

 Brighten up, here's how to add a jade roller to your beauty routine.

 Image credit: Alfred Kenneally/Emma Lewisham, Chanel, Emma Lewisham, JSHealth, Milk Makeup, Kosas, RMS Beauty, Bite Beauty, Lilah B., Kjaer Weiss

 Editor's note: Urban List editors independently select and write about stuff we love and think you'll like too.
 Urban List has affiliate partnerships, so we get revenue from your purchase.